stonecharioteer/blog/resume/resume.rst

 ------------------------

 * Spoke at PyCon India 2019 on `MicroPython: Building a Physical Inventory Search Engine. <https://stonecharioteer.com/2019/10/12/pycon.html>`_
-* (Developed @ Visa) Built a visualization dashboard atop of BitBucket and Github, to visualize developer productivity and project momentum using statistical control charts.
+* (Developed @ VISA) Built a visualization dashboard atop of BitBucket and Github, to visualize developer productivity and project momentum using statistical control charts.
-* Regularly conduct workshops on `Flask` and `Python` at the `Bangalore Python meetup group. <https://stonecharioteer.com/2020/05/23/flask-workshop.html>`_
+* Regularly conduct workshops on ``Flask`` and ``Python`` at the `Bangalore Python meetup group. <https://stonecharioteer.com/2020/05/23/flask-workshop.html>`_
 * `Built a discord bot to help me automate the updation of my blog. <https://stonecharioteer.com/sarathi.html>`_
 * Built my own Raspberry Pi Kubernetes Cluster out of 4 Raspberry Pi 4 and 4 Raspberry Pi Zero W boards.
 * Built my own Mechanical Keyboards using the QMK framework.
+* Conducted a `Screencast on Web Application Security and OWASP principles <https://stonecharioteer.com/2020/12/09/bangpypers-screencast-on-security-headers.html>`_.
 * Working on an open source alternative to ``readthedocs``, to build and host documentation.
 * Working on a command-line-interface to templates for ``Jekyll``, the static site generator.
+* Completed the Advanced Kubernetes Training from `learnk8s.io`
+* Presenting a guest lecture at the University of Utah's Master of Software Development Program on navigating a career in tech.

 ----------------------
 Other Experience